Admission / Undergraduate

 The School of Visual Communication requires a portfolio review for admission to the program.
 This can be done after being accepted to Ohio University, or while in the process of applying.
 During your portfolio review, we would like to learn more about your creative goals and review any examples of creative work you can provide.
 This is also an opportunity for you to learn about us, visit our school and meet our faculty.
 If you don’t have a portfolio or other examples of your work, we still want to talk to you — don’t let that prevent you from reaching out to us and visiting us.

 If you have not completed your portfolio review, contact Marlene Shostak, the VisCom department administrator, to schedule an in-person or virtual portfolio review.
 Students are encouraged to attend our in-person review days.
 Reviews with faculty are approximately 30 minutes.
-You can reach department administrator Marlene Shostak at email@example.com, or call 740.597.1332.
+You can reach department administrator Marlene Shostak at firstname.lastname@example.org or 740-597-1332.

 If you choose not to complete the portfolio review, or if you are not selected for admission to a Visual Communication major following your portfolio review, you will maintain your admission to the university as an undecided major in University College.